puppup420247-org/EdgeEnterprise/edgeenterprise/faqs-edge-in-the-enterprise.md

 ## What kind of extension support do I have with the new version of Microsoft Edge?
 Microsoft Edge supports extensions from [Microsoft Edge Insider Addons](https://go.microsoft.com/fwlink/?linkid=2081222) and [Chrome Web Store](https://go.microsoft.com/fwlink/?linkid=2072338).

+## Do you support Mobile Device Management (MDM) and Microsoft Intune?
+Support for MDM and integration with Microsoft Intune is on our roadmap.

 ## See also

 - [Overview of Microsoft Edge in the enterprise](overview-edge-in-the-enterprise.md)